 October 2014 Update: This case has been settled amicably.
 Read more here.

-LOS ANGELES, Calif. – Yesterday, a consumer of Simple Truth chicken— The Kroger Co.’s store brand—filed a class-action lawsuit in the Superior Court of California in the County of Los Angeles alleging that the grocery giant is falsely and deceptively touting its Simple Truth chicken as having been sourced from chickens raised “in a humane environment,” despite the fact that the birds are treated no differently than other mass-produced chickens confined on factory farms and killed in industrial slaughter plants.
+On February 11, 2014, a consumer of Simple Truth chicken—Kroger, Co.’s store brand—filed a class-action lawsuit in the Superior Court of California in the County of Los Angeles alleging that the grocery giant is falsely and deceptively touting its Simple Truth chicken as having been sourced from chickens raised “in a humane environment,” despite the fact that the birds are treated no differently than other mass-produced chickens confined on factory farms and killed in industrial slaughter plants.

 Kroger is one of the world’s largest retailers, operating over 2,600 supermarket stores in 34 states and the District of Columbia under various local banner names, including Kroger, City Market, Dillons, Food 4 Less, Fred Meyer, Fry’s, Harris Teeter, Jay C, King Soopers, QFC, Ralphs, and Smith’s.
 In September 2012, Kroger launched its private-label Simple Truth brand with the aim of targeting increasingly animal welfare-conscious consumers.
 Kroger has acknowledged the immense success of its Simple Truth brand, which helped boost the company’s growth during the 2012 fiscal year.